robaduncan/explorer/README.md

 # explorer
-This is the exploratory library fro Fraser and Rob to explore our ideas.
+This is the exploratory library for Fraser and Rob to explore our ideas.

 Initial project:
-* Setup a webserver
+* Setup a web server
 * create landing page for the web server
-* Call Discord and disaply data using Discord API
+* Call Discord and display data using Discord API

 Links:
 * Setup webserver: https://www.afternerd.com/blog/python-http-server/